 Looking to create the perfect pout?
 Look no further.
 In this guide, we’ll give you beginner-friendly tips on how to create your signature lip look.
 Put an end to dry lips, fading color, feathering and unfortunate shades.
 Here’s the step by step to dazzling lips.

 Start With Exfoliation

-The secret to soft, supple lips is exfoliation. [bctt tweet=”This is the secret to soft, supple lips:” username=”redapplelipstic”] The delicate skin on your lips can get dry.
+The secret to soft, supple lips is exfoliation.
+The delicate skin on your lips can get dry.
 That’s because the skin of your lips is so thin and can easily lose moisture and become dehydrated.
 It’s important that you exfoliate your lips regularly.
 Doing so will remove unsightly dead skin and to keep your lips in perfect condition.

 To make exfoliation easy, try our exfoliate stick.

 With our mess-free exfoliate stick, removing dead skin cells is a breeze.
 Simply apply the exfoliate stick to dry, chapped lips and then use a wet terrycloth face towel in the shower to gently rub away any dead skin.